NSTiwari/TFJS-TFLite-Object-Detection/README.md

-# Real-time Waste Detection on the browser using TFLite models.
+# Real-time Waste Detection on the browser using TFLite model.
 This repository is an implementation of object detection to detect waste in real-time directly on the browser using the TFJS-TFLite Web API.

 #### Implementation details: